 • To ensure compliance with the law, DLIR and the contracting agency will conduct investigations of contractors and subcontractors.
 If a contractor or subcontractor violates the law, the penalties are:

 First Violation: Second Violation Equal to 10% of back wages found due or \$25 per offense, whichever is greater.
-Equal to amount of back wages found due or \$100 per each offense, whichever offense, whichever is greater; and
+Equal to amount of back wages found due or \$100 per each offense, whichever is greater.